khuedoan/dotfiles/.github/README.md

 ### Installation

-Using the method bellow, you can update new features from my repo using `dotfiles pull`, but you can't push your own customization to GitHub.
+Using the method bellow, you can update new features from my repo using `git pull`, but you can't push your own customization to GitHub.

 If you want to push your customization to GitHub, you need to fork this repo, change the `REPO` variable in `install-dotfiles.sh`, then continue running the script with the instruction below.
 You can't update new features from me automatically with `dotfiles pull`, but you can [do that manually](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).